By ALANNA LEVINE and JONATHAN LANZ

 A class open exclusively to seniors is Senior Experience taught by Mr. James Shotter and Ms. Nadine Bouler.
 This unique program allows seniors to participate in internships during school hours in fields that they are interested in.
 When asked if this course should be open to other grades, Ms. Bouler said, “We believe that the seniors have the maturity to take this class rather than underclassmen.”
 The course involves traveling off-campus and is meant to prepare students for future jobs.

-“I don’t know if theyimage004[1] [the seniors] have any privileges,” assistant principal Patricia Bany said of the matter.
+“I don’t know if they [the seniors] have any privileges,” assistant principal Patricia Bany said of the matter.
 “I guess you can count the [senior] lounge as a privilege, but I don’t think many use it, and parking on campus, but I wish that was open for the juniors too.”
 Many students agree with her.
 In a recent survey conducted among JHS students, 73% of the 234 students who responded agreed that licensed juniors should be allowed to park on the Jericho campus.

 However, some underclassmen like sophomore Jared Blech do not see all senior privileges as so desirable.
 In reference to the senior lounge, Jared Blech said, “I don’t think anyone should use the senior lounge because the couches are really old, and you don’t know what people did on those couches.”
 Drew Leist did not see any reason for change, she thought that privileges and classes offered were good and should not be offered to anyone else.